-There may be slight delays typically experienced when roadworks are in place but the traffic on the A629 is monitored and should the work begin to cause significant delays, this will be looked at.
-The A629 from Ainley Top roundabout is a key route into Halifax so keeping the traffic flowing as much as possible is a priority.
-This is one of the reasons why the right hand turns into and out of some roads/businesses in Salterhebble have been restricted whilst the work is underway.
+There may be slight delays during roadworks.
+We monitor traffic on the A629.
+If the work starts to cause significant delays, this will be looked at.
+The A629 from Ainley Top roundabout is a key route into Halifax so keeping the traffic flowing is a priority.
+This is one reason why we have restricted right hand turns into and out of some roads/businesses in Salterhebble while work is underway.

 Once the project is complete how will I get from a to b?